pkgcraft/pkgcraft.github.io/content/about/_index.md

 In pkgcraft's case, it may develop alternatives encompassing use cases currently provided by established tools, but the majority of that work is a long way off and probably won't aim for compatibility beyond PMS support.
+For example, the current, planned design for the pkgcraft's package manager will be that of a build daemon supporting various front-ends, encompassing a much broader set of use cases than can be performed by portage itself.
+In theory, it could act both as a replacement for [catalyst](https://wiki.gentoo.org/wiki/Catalyst) and as a tinderbox setup when configured properly in addition to enabling more exotic features such as allowing the dep tree for a running build to be mangled and recalculated on the fly.

 - ### Why isn't pkgcraft implemented in C, C++, Python, etc?
 Why choose Rust?